med-khalil/SheSolves-4.0/2_ Problem2/Statement.md

-# Problem A : Rubik's cube
+# Problem B : Rubik's cube

 ## Statement:
 Rania has a lot of Rubik's cubes at home, whose side is one unit.